hredan/ESPEASYFLASHER_2.0/README.md

 # ESPEasyFlasher_2.0 is a GUI written in python for the command line tool esptool

 ## Why I have implemented ESPEasyFlasher_2.0
 I was searching for a simple tool to share firmware binaries for the DIY-Project SleepUINO.
-The SleepUINO is a alarm clock with a web interface based on a ESP8266.
-Currently the SleepUINO code is not public, but you can find some information in German on www.sleepuino.info
+The [SleepUINO](https://github.com/hredan/SleepUino) is a alarm clock with a web interface based on a ESP8266.

 What I have found was the command line tool [esptool.py](https://github.com/espressif/esptool) from espressif.
 It can be used to flash all ESP micro controller, it is a good base and the community is working on it.
 It is alive!
 And I have found some different GUIs.
 Some GUIs try to contain the whole functionality of the esptool and are very complex.
 I want a simple tool to share my firmware without any frills, like the [ESPEASYFLASHER](https://github.com/BattloXX/ESPEasyFlasher) from BattloXX.
 But this GUI is only usable on Windows.
 I want a GUI that is platform independently.
 So I have got ideas but I have not found a satisfactory solution.